chrisryda/adblock25/README.md

 ### Install the mitmproxy CA certificate
 **Curtesy of user selurvedu in issue [#870](https://github.com/waydroid/waydroid/issues/870).**
 Generate the CA certificate by running `mitm.py`.
 The certificate, called `mitmproxy-ca-cert.pem`, is now located in `~/.mitmproxy`.
-To install the certificate on the Waydroid-device, do the following:
+To install the certificate on the Waydroid device, do the following:

 Create the `/system/etc/security/cacerts/` directory in the Waydroid overlay file system:
 ```